Zciwolvo/Screenshot-macro-with-immediate-access-to-google-drive/README.md

 Program is very simple to use all you need to do is:

--to change ID to that of your own google drive folder
+-change ID to that of your own google drive folder

 -get client.secrets.json from https://console.cloud.google.com/apis/dashboard you can follow this tutorial https://d35mpxyw7m7k7g.cloudfront.net/bigdata_1/Get+Authentication+for+Google+Service+API+.pdf